• Skip to primary navigation

 Your first choice is to decide whether you’ll be using:

 It’s probably obvious, but you should know that a good DSLR camera will produce the best results.
-But you can still achieve solid product photography with a smartphone.
+It may also give you more options to edit and retouch your photographs after the fact.
+That said, you can still achieve solid product photography with a smartphone.

 Let’s check out both options.